xrdocs/8000/_tutorials/Cisco-8000-Hardware-resources-deep-dive-Part-1.md

 | Q200      | **Fixed:** 8201-24H8FH, 8202-32FH(-M), **Centralized** 8608  , 										**8800-Line cards:** 88-LC0-36FH(-M), 88-LC0-36H14FH

 When we compare the forwarding ASICs Q100 & Q200, they are very similar in architecture in terms of hardware components and packet forwarding.
-But there are differences in terms of the number of 50G serdes links which brings changes in forwarding throughput between the ASICs.
+But there are differences in terms of the number of 50G SerDes links which brings changes in forwarding throughput between the ASICs.

 |   **Q100** | **Q200**
 |------------------------|------------------------------------------------------------------|
 | •	10.8 Tbps                             | •	12.8 Tbps
-| •	6 Slices with 216 x 50G serdes  | •	6 Slices with 256 x 50G SerDes
+| •	6 Slices with 216 x 50G SerDes  | •	6 Slices with 256 x 50G SerDes
-| •	2 x IFG per slice with 18 x 50G serdes per IFG            | •	2 x IFG per slice with 16 x 50G (4 IFGs) or 24 x 50G (8 IFGs)
+| •	2 x IFG per slice with 18 x 50G SerDes per IFG            | •	2 x IFG per slice with 16 x 50G (4 IFGs) or 24 x 50G (8 IFGs)
 | •	36MB on-die packet buffer (SMS)            | •	108MB on-die packet buffer (SMS)
 | •	HBM            | •	HBM*